stat545ubc-2022/Assignment_B1_B2_Jerry_He/Assignment_B1/README.md

-# Assignment B1 & B2 Repository for Jerry He
+# Assignment B1 for Jerry He
-This repo contains files related to assignments B1 and B2 for STAT545B.
+This repo contains files related to assignments B1 for STAT545B.
 These assignments consist of creating, documenting, and testing functions in R as well as wrapping the functions into packages.

 ## Files
 ### `README.md`